-Since the Aquarium opened its doors on Cannery Row nearly 30 years ago, it has played a central role in the vitality of the Monterey Bay community.
+Since the Aquarium opened its doors on Cannery Row 30 years ago, it has played a central role in the vitality of the Monterey Bay community.
 The Aquarium has become an internationally recognized visitor destination and a leading nonprofit organization known for innovation and community impact.

 Drawing 1.8 million visitors each year, the Aquarium makes a major, measurable contribution to the local economy.
 Our visitors travel to Monterey from throughout California, the U.S. and even the world—generating income locally when they stay in hotels, eat in restaurants, visit other attractions, and purchase gifts, souvenirs and services from local businesses.
 As a key employer on the Peninsula, we are also a mainstay of Monterey County's job base.